 - Be careful when coating, the rolls are fragile!

-GOOD TO KNOW: The vanilla crescent cookies taste best about ten days after baking.
+GOOD TO KNOW: The vanilla crescent cookies taste best about 2 weeks after baking.
 During this time, they soften and become tender.
 Count on it if you are planning to put the cookies on the Christmas table!

 Read also: Czech Christmas Folk Traditions